What Is VDI Desktop, How Does It Work and the Top Benefits Explained

 - Desktop cloning is done via the master desktop to all other desktops.
 However, cloning can either be linked or full.
 The master desktop virtual disk is typically linked to all other desktops in case of linked cloning, and the users’ data are saved separately.
 In the case of full cloning, the desktops function independently and aren’t linked to the master desktop.

-- Dedicated VDI management software is mainly used for creating desktop pools.
+- Dedicated VDI software is mainly used for creating desktop pools.
 These desktop pools can be managed by the admin user.

 Benefits of VDI Desktops